REEL WILD tm

 history & mission

-the work of filmmakers and experts in the field who are at the forefront of conservation’s most pressing issues, with the understanding that film as a medium has the power to inspire audiences in a way that impels to action.
+REEL WILD™ New York Film Festival is New York City’s premier conservation film festival dedicated to showcasing stories on wildlife and wild places.
+The festival’s mission is to amplify the work of filmmakers and experts in the field who are at the forefront of conservation’s most pressing issues, with the understanding that film as a medium has the power to inspire audiences in a way that impels to action.

 The inaugural festival took place April 3-5, 2025 at AMC Lincoln Square 13 and the Lotte Palace New York.
 Over three days, the festival brought together filmmakers from around the world (from South Africa to Missoula; St. Louis to Siberia) and tri-state audiences for film screenings, panel discussions, Q&A sessions, a Disneynature film premier, post-screening receptions, and a Family Day, sponsored by Mutual of Omaha’s Wild Kingdom.

-For its second year, REEL WILD is pivoting to a juried festival structure.
 All submitted films are eligible for award consideration, as determined by the jury.
 The festival accepts documentary and narrative films as they pertain to wildlife and wild places, particularly in connection with pertinent issues surrounding conservation, climate change, and affected communities.

 a wildlife conservation society